Ringtail1402/Ringtail1402.github.io/_posts/legacy-php-symfony/2014-07-25-dependency-injection-in-legacy.md

 I was thoroughly confused by Dependency Injection (along with Doctrine's data mapper semantics) and ended up treating classes in `DependencyInjection` namespaces and YAML configs as magic incantations.
-I began to realize what DI was all about only after I wrote a sizable application based on [Silex][silex] with its trivial Pimple container.
+I began to realize what DI was all about only after I wrote a [sizable application][mockingbird] based on [Silex][silex] with its trivial Pimple container.
 And for a large application like our LegacyApp, DI is simply indispensable.